Lavin-tom/OpenAppLibrary/readme.md

 If you'd like to contribute to the OpenApp Library, we'd love to have your help!
 Here's how to get started:

 1. Fork this repository.
-2. Create a new branch for your changes.
-3. Add your application to the repository.
-Be sure to include a README file with instructions for how to use and install the application.
+2. Add your application to the corresponding folder.
-4. Create a pull request with your changes.
+3. Create a pull request with your changes.